 The point of the project isn't only sustainability, though it "has collaboration and partnership at its heart," according to Rt.
 Hon.
 Patricia Scotland QC, Secretary-General of the Commonwealth, which will hold the Commonwealth Heads of Government Summit in April.
 The hope is that it will make the upcoming summit's "themes of prosperity, sustainability and fairness very real and tangible."

-For those who don't get an invite to Buckingham Palace, the outfits will be on public display at London’s Australia House on February 21 and other London cities before the designs make their way to New York this fall for Fashion Week.
+For those who don't get an invite to Buckingham Palace, the outfits will be on public display at London’s Australia House from 21st February.